 No, garam masala and curry powder aren’t the same.
 They have different flavors and can be used interchangeably, but they aren’t the best alternatives for each other.
 If you want to replace curry powder in the recipe, then try chili powder, turmeric or tikka masala, which are all better substitutes than garam masala, but they aren’t perfect either.

 We hope this article helped you find some of the top madras curry powder substitutes, both for making your own curry powder and store-bought.
 Our favorites are homemade curry powder, madras curry paste, tikka masala and tandoori masala.
 We don’t recommend garam masala as the best or primary substitute because it tastes better as a seasoning spice at the end of the cooking process.

-And if you're looking for more key ingredient substitutes, check out: fish sauce alternatives, sweet chili sauce alternatives, chili flakes substitutes and even alternatives to birds eye chili and mustard seeds.
+And if you're looking for more key ingredient substitutes, check out: fish sauce alternatives, sweet chili sauce alternatives, chili flakes substitutes and even alternatives to birds eye chili, spring onions and mustard seeds.

 Let us know in the comments below how you get on.

 Did you make this recipe?
 Leave a review and a rating below, or tag us in your photos on Instagram!
 Alternatively, bookmark it in your browser or save to Pinterest for later.